dhiraj19999/Javascript-coding/REACT/React.md

 What is the difference between State and Props?

 In React, both state and props are are plain JavaScript objects  state is managed by the component itself and can be updated using the setState() function.
-Unlike props, state can be modified by the component and is used to manage the internal state of the component.
+Unlike props, state can be modified by the component .
 Changes in the state trigger a re-render of the component and its children. props (short for "properties") are passed to a component by its parent component and are read-only, meaning that they cannot be modified by the component itself. props can be used to configure the behavior of a component and to pass data between components.

 what is conditional rendring?